Here, you’ll find my writing of traditional word count-based articles, unrestricted digital articles, and preliminary TV scripts.

-NBC News invents the script for a twice-daily Snapchat news show – embargoed story
+NBC News invents the script for a twice-daily Snapchat news show – embargoed story about a new platform initiative

 Expanding post-Y Combinator, OMGDigital wants to win the African millennial media market – an in-depth feature on the nuts and bolts of a news outlet